JeremyTallant/sales_dashboard/README.md

 ![image](images/KPIs.png)

 ### Analyze & Visualize Data
-The next step in the workflow involves choosing the right visualizations to convey a message and perform a more advanced analysis.
-First let's start by creating a new worksheet titled `Analyze & Visualize Data`.
+The next step in the workflow entails selecting appropriate visualizations to effectively convey a message and conduct a more advanced analysis.
+Initially, create a new worksheet and title it `Analyze & Visualize Data`.
+Following this, navigate to the `Raw Data` worksheet, highlight all the data, then proceed to the `Insert` tab.
+Click on `PivotChart` and add it to the `Analyze & Visualize Data` worksheet.